One NZ: Coverage

-One NZ operates a GSM (2G) mobile phone network at 900 MHz, a UMTS (3G) network at 900 MHz and 2100 MHz, a 4G LTE network at 700 MHz, 900 MHz 1800 MHz, 2100 MHz and 2600 MHz and a 5G NR network.
+One NZ operates a 4G LTE network at 700 MHz, 900 MHz 1800 MHz, 2100 MHz and 2600 MHz and a 5G NR network using Bands n7, n8, and n78.
 It states that the network provides service in "Our mobile network covers over 99% of the population, with 4G/5G coverage to over 99% by late 2024".

+One NZ operated a GSM (2G) mobile phone network, a UMTS (3G) network up until 2025, and is now refarming those frequencies of 900 MHz and 2100 MHz across to 4G and 5G.

 On 25 October 2024, One NZ confirmed that it would delay plans to close its 2G and 3G services until 31 December 2025.

+On 19 January 2025, One NZ announced the first region to have 3G switched off would be Dunedin.

 GSM Coverage (2G)

-One NZ operates a nationwide GSM service in the 900 MHz band.
+One NZ operated a nationwide GSM service in the 900 MHz band.
 In areas with high demand One used to operate additional GSM services in the 1800 MHz band, usually from existing 900 MHz cell sites, to provide more capacity.
 Areas that had both 900 MHz and 1800 MHz service included most major business districts and large shopping malls.
-In later years One NZ also established some cell sites that only provided 1800 MHz service where it was difficult to release spectrum for more 900 MHz cell sites.
 Most phones sold since the mid-1990s supported both bands.

 In March 2016 Vodafone New Zealand announced plans to shut down its 2G (GSM) network, beginning with voice and messaging services.
 Vodafone's Spokesperson Elissa Downey commented that they would keep the GSM network running until 2025, although it would only support devices using GSM data such as electricity meters that send readings over the network, and that they would be announcing the end date for its 2G voice service soon.
 In early August 2016, however, it was reported that Vodafone was reconsidering its choice to shut down the network, with Spokesperson Andrea Brady stating that the 2G network "will not be switched off anytime soon as it continues to serve customers across New Zealand".
 This announcement came following the company's criticism of rival operator Spark's billboard campaign that claimed "Vodafone's 2G network is shutting down" and invited customers to "switch before [they're] ditched", despite neither Spark, nor its child division Skinny Mobile – whom the campaign was run under – operating a compatible 2G network.
 The campaign was denounced by Vodafone as "pretty misleading", shortly followed by the announcement that 2G voice services would not be ended any time soon.
 On 4 April 2024, One NZ announced the planned shutdown date for its 2G network.
 The announcement was made alongside the revised shutdown date for its 3G network.
 Both the 2G and 3G networks are scheduled to be shut down on 31 December 2025.